JuliaImageRecon/AbstractImageReconstruction.jl/docs/src/index.md

 ## Features

-* Variety of optimization algorithms optimized for least squares problems
 * Storing, loading and manipulating of reconstruction algorithms with (partially) set parameters
-* Attaching callback listeners to parameters
+* Attaching callbacks to parameters changes with Observables.jl
+* Transparent caching of intermediate reconstruction results

 ## Installation